Record Books

 Stand-Alone Exhibits

-Must be no larger than 3' x 3' x 7’ to be displayed at State, otherwise a notebook illustrating how and what was made can be used.
+Must be no larger than 3' x 3' x 7’ to be displayed at the state fair.
+Otherwise a notebook with photos and descriptions illustrating how the project was made and how it is used can be entered and displayed.

 Decorative Item Exhibits

 This exhibit class is not specific to one discipline.
 A decorative item is a project created from Shooting Sports materials for aesthetic value in decorating a room or building.
-Examples include a board with antlers, using feathers to make a picture, a coat rack with an arrow, jewelry, etc.
+Examples include a board with antlers, using feathers to make a picture, jewelry, etc.

 Project Exhibit Rules/Requirements

 2. Completed e-Record Book that contains the inventory sheet and the discipline log record for all disciplines.
-Be sure to include the log for the discipline that you are exhibiting in a sturdy binder/notebook.
+Be sure to include the activity log for the discipline that you are exhibiting.
+The e-Record Book should be displayed in a sturdy binder/notebook.

 3. Your project may be a display board or a stand-alone display.
 The standardized display board size of 4’ wide x 3’ tall is required.
 No additional items may be included on or in front of display board.
 No display boards or decorative items are allowed in the stand-alone classes.

-4. All stand-alone exhibits must attach a page explaining:
+4. All stand-alone exhibits are requested to attach a notecard explaining:

 1. What is the project?